 Buying an apartment or property in New York City is an exciting and often intense experience.
 It is important to surround yourself with knowledgeable professionals, not only to find and secure the right property, but also to set up the right legal structure to minimize tax implications.
-As explained in this page, the best way for foreigners is to buy a property through a LLC.
+As explained in this page, the best way for foreigners to buy a property is often through a LLC.

 It is important to know that the IRS (Internal Revenue Service) requires foreigners to pay US income taxes on any income in/from the United States.
 Rental income is subject to a flat 30% withholding tax (unless reduced by an applicable income tax treaty).

 Ownership through an LLC does not eliminate income tax.
 However, the depreciation and operating expenses of your investment will often result in a tax shield for many years.

 When a foreigner sells property in the U.S., he/she must pay capital gains taxes and possibly FIRTPA withholding tax.
 The IRS will withhold 15% of the gross purchase price of the property.
 When a US Tax Return is submitted reporting the capital gains tax, if there is any refund due, the money will be refunded to seller.
 Federal capital gains tax for US residents and companies is 20%.

 Ownership through LLC eliminates the 10% withholding procedure (FIPRTA) and reduces the capital gains tax.

 Transfer taxes are generally paid by the seller of the property.
 One exemption to this is on new developments, where the purchaser is requested to pay the transfer taxes on the sales price.
 There is a City Transfer Tax and a State Transfer Tax.
 In New York City, transfer taxes for properties under $500,000 are 1% of the purchase price.
 For properties equal to or over $500,000 the transfer taxes are 1.425%.
 New York State Transfer Taxes are 0.4% of the purchase price, regardless of the value of the property.